vickyd885/MSR-Challenge-2018/README.md

     + StartedAt
     + Duration
     + Successful
-3. DebuggerEvent
-  + DebuggerMode
-  + Reason
-  + Action
-4. IDEStateEvent
-  + State
-5. ErrorEvent
-  + Content
-  + StackTrace
-6. TestRunEvent
+3. TestRunEvent
   + WasAborted
   + ListOfTests
     + Duration
     + Result
-7. VersionControlEvent
-  + Action

-### Installation and use
+### Installation and usage

-The first part requires use to filter data from the massive zip file.
+The first part requires us to filter data from the raw dataset.

 Code for this can be found in the `DataFilter` folder.

 We use **ant** to build the project and make use of an uberjar with all the required files.